nightmareze1/zz/html/wp-content/plugins/ad-inserter/readme.txt

 AD_CODE`

-Change title tag according to the theme style.
+Change the title tag according to the theme style.

 = I like the plugin.
 How can I support it? =

 *   Write a nice <a href="https://wordpress.org/support/plugin/ad-inserter/reviews/">review</a>
 *   <a href="https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=LHGZEMRTR7WB4">Donate</a>
-*   Buy license for <a href="http://adinserter.pro/" target="_blank">Ad Inserter Pro</a>
+*   Buy the license for <a href="http://adinserter.pro/" target="_blank">Ad Inserter Pro</a>

 = How can I enable/disable ads on specific posts/pages? =

 There are two possible approaches.

-*   Approach with page/post exceptions - use this one if there are many exceptions:
+*   Approach with page/post exceptions - use this one if there are many exceptions (more than two):

 1. Go to Ad Inserter settings page and define default insertion options for post/page.
-2. Enable automatic insertion on posts/pages and choose default display: **On all**, **On all except selected** or **Only on selected**.
+2. Enable automatic insertion on posts/pages and choose default insertion: **Individually disabled** or **Individually enabled**.
+3. Save settings.
-3. Go to post/page editor and open **Ad Inserter Exceptions** meta box below.
+4. Go to post/page editor and open **Ad Inserter Individual Exceptions** meta box below.
-4. Check default insertion options for wanted code blocks.
-5. Set exceptions for this post or page.
+5. define insertion exceptions for this post or page.
+6. Save post/page.

+**Individually disabled** means that insertion will be by default enabled on all posts (according to the settings for this code block), but you will be able to disable insertion on individual posts or pages (in post/page editor).

+**Individually enabled** means that insertion will be by default disabled on all posts, but you will be able to enable insertion on individual posts or pages (in post/page editor) - of course, other settings (e.g. lists) for this code block will also apply.

 *   Approach with code block settings only - use this one if there are only few exceptions:

 1. Go to Ad Inserter settings page and define default insertion options for post/page.
-2. Enable automatic insertion On all Posts/Pages.
+2. Enable automatic insertion for Posts/Pages (use default value after checkbox - blank selection means no individual exceptions).
 3. Click on Lists, enter url (or space separated urls) for Urls, e.g. `/permalink-url`, and white-list or black-list it.

-For details check <a href="https://adinserter.pro/exceptions" target="_blank">Ad Inserter Post/Page Exceptions</a>.
+For details check <a href="https://adinserter.pro/exceptions" target="_blank">Individual Post/Page Exceptions</a>.

 = I'm using responsive theme.
 How can I show or hide some ads on mobile devices? =